 As a new mother, the health of your baby is of the utmost importance.
 The risk of a birth defect is something that crosses most parents’ minds.
 Cleft Palate is a birth defect that can happen.
 According to the CDC, 1 in every 1,687 babies in the United States is born with a cleft palate.
 It is serious, but it can be surgically repaired.
 Here’s important information to know if you’re concerned about your child having a cleft palate.

 Identifying Cleft Palate Symptoms

-- Nasally sounding speech due to air exiting through the nose
+1) Nasally sounding speech due to air exiting through the nose

+These can happen due to abnormal muscle attachment.
 In addition to ear infections, conductive hearing loss is possible.
 Over 90 percent of children with a cleft palate will suffer from middle ear fluid buildup.
 Hearing loss may also cause socialization issues in older children due to an inability to keep up with conversations.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.